SherG/cool-iron/blog/signalfox.md

 tags: ['strategy']
 ---

 <em>Note: Sorry!
 But we're fully booked and cannot accept new clients.
 Free to peruse our free resources on this site.
 If you are a small business, we are happy to make an agency recommendation for you.
-However, given our limited time, we are limiting our recommendation to businesses that fit the following profile:
+However, given our limited time, we are only providing recommendations to businesses that fit the following profile:

 * Your business is pulling in at least $300k/year in revenue
 * Your business has had at least 2 years of profitability
+* You have systems in place that generate leads and sales and you track KPIs
-* You're looking to improve on what's already working for your business.
+* You're looking to scale

 To receive our recommendation, please use the contact form on the home page.